Skip to main content

 Driving

-You will need to make sure that you are fit to drive after having surgery.
-After longer surgery or procedures requiring general anaesthesia, it may not be safe to drive for 24 hours or more.
+You need to make sure that you are fit to drive after having surgery.

-Risks of a circumcision procedure
+Risks of a circumcision

 Complications after circumcisions carried out for medical reasons are rare.
 Most men do not experience any problems.

 Apart from the initial swelling, bleeding and infection are the most common problems.
-There's between a 1 in 10 and a 1 in 50 chance that you'll experience bleeding or infection.

-Other possible complications of circumcision can include:
+Other complications of circumcision may include:

 • permanent reduction in sensation in the head of the penis, particularly during sex